byronz/glossary/README.md

 1. Text Editor is the most evident way to modify the YAML source

+note:
+    *the first step has no consideration to design any GUI to edit the glossary.*

 ## Merge

 The glossary file is shared across several teams and the amount of